 Running a Performance Max campaign successfully.

 I believe e-commerce companies should start testing PMax right now, as I said previously.
 Lead-generating firms can do so only if their conversion tracking is in good working order.
-And be prepared to invest a significant sum of money into the test so that you can acquire the data Google needs to learn and improve your site.
+Be ready to invest significantly for testing to gather data that Google uses to enhance your site.